IvanB999/SexFinance/README.md

-SexFinance $SEX is Hyper Deflationary Token with Smart System.
+SexFinance $EX is Hyper Deflationary Token with Smart System.
 Hold, earn and help others in need.
 #100 pioneers will be awarded of no fee transactions

 #tokenomics are on https://sexfinance.io